What is the H1B Visa?

 Alternatively, there are other US visas available that do not require employer sponsorship, and can be obtained by investing in a qualified U.S. business.
-The Grenada E-2 visa program is a popular foreign investor program that gives citizens of Grenada the opportunity to migrate to the U.S.
+E-2 visa of the USA via Grenada citizenship is a popular route that gives investors the opportunity to migrate to the U.S.

 By investing in a Grenada Citizenship by Investment program, foreigners can obtain Grenadian citizenship and the opportunity to apply for a US E-2 visa.

 US E2 Visa